some-mthfka/hu.dwim.sdl/README.md

 (ttf-size-text* font text)
 ```

-For the list of functions for which this is done (and for a place to add more)
+For the list of functions for which this is done (and for a place to add more),
 see [passed-return-value-lists.lisp](source/passed-return-value-lists.lisp).

 ##### `make-<struct-name>` and `make*<struct-name>`: construction macros